ScottLogic/blog/_posts/2024-05-15-could-cars-help-predict-the-weather.md

 As with any model there would naturally be an element of experimentation and analysis, and all of this would require strong use of [ML Ops](https://aws.amazon.com/what-is/mlops/) to ensure models were continually refined.
 Indeed, given the changing nature of car instrumentation, road layouts and usage, not to mention a [shifting climate](https://www.metoffice.gov.uk/weather/climate-change/what-is-climate-change), it might be that any given model state is itself transient, with continual retraining necessary over a given timeframe to ensure it's kept up to date.
 Ideally all of this retraining would itself be automated, pulling in the latest data for a relevant timescale to produce a model that is constantly retraining itself to be as accurate as possible.

-I'm spitballing a bit, and whilst it makes for a fun thought experiment it’s not clear how much is actually being considered or how viabile such ideas might be; it’s certainly non-trivial.
+I'm spitballing here, and whilst it makes for a fun thought experiment it’s not clear how much is actually being considered or how viabile such ideas might be; it’s certainly non-trivial.
 It would require a vast resource of people able to trial and experiment, working alongside each other to effectively maximise outcomes on what is clearly a very rich but complex area - but who doesn’t love a good problem to get stuck into!

 ### Is it any better than seaweed?